 - Having both R and TM on the tush tag is not an error, just one of the generations of tush tags.

-Read more on Error Tags here
+Read more on Error Tags, click on the links below:

 Back to Beanie Babies Collectors Facebook Group

 Back to Top Shelf Beanie Babies Facebook Group